Construction finance hub

 - Cons: It requires significant time, discipline, and efficient business management to build up enough business savings to draw from.

 Line of Credit

 A line of credit is a limited pool of money that your construction business can draw from as you need it.
-You can withdraw and pay back money as many times as you want; interest only accrues on the amount that you withdraw.
-If you have a credit line of $100,000, you can withdraw any amount up to $100k.
 A line of credit can either be secured or unsecured.